 here assumed to be spatially homogeneous and anisotropic.
 Positive definiteness ensures that energy conservation principles are maintained, while symmetry captures the balanced interactions within a material governed by Onsager's reciprocal relations \cite{onsager_reciprocal_1931}.
 Due to these properties, the conductivity tensor does not belong to a Euclidean space but an open convex cone within the space of symmetric matrices $\varSym(d)$.
 This open convex cone forms a Riemannian manifold, a curved space that locally resembles Euclidean space $\varReal^d$ in its tangent space.
 The local resemblance is formalised through continuous (homeomorphic) and differentiable (diffeomorphic) mappings between the manifold and its tangent space, enabling the use of calculus on the manifold \cite{lee_smooth_2003}.

-In real applications, $\varTensor$ is unknown and thus has to be estimated given experimental observations of the temperature field.
-In practice, without measurements, $\varTensor$ must be prescribed a priori based on previous expert knowledge, by modelling $\varTensor$ as a symmetric and positive-definite tensor-valued random variable that represents epistemic uncertainty in the conductivity tensor.
+In real-world applications, the conductivity tensor $\varTensor$ is typically unknown and must be estimated from experimental observations of the temperature field.
+Prior to obtaining any measurements, $\varTensor$ can be described a priori based on expert knowledge or prior assumptions.
+To reflect this lack of knowledge, $\varTensor$ is modeled as a symmetric positive definite (SPD) tensor-valued random variable representing epistemic uncertainty.
 Let $\varProbSpace$ be the probability space in which $\varEspace$ is the set of all elementary events $\varEvent$, $\varSigmaAlgebra$ is the sigma algebra, and $\varProbMeas$ is the probability measure.
-Then $\varTensor(\varEvent)$ can be modelled as a finite variance SPD-valued random variable in $L_2(\varProbSpace, \varSymPlus(d))$.
-As a consequence, the deterministic PDE in \refEQ{\ref{eq:heat_pde}} becomes stochastic,
+Then, $\varTensor(\varEvent)$ is modelled as a finite variance SPD-valued random variable in $L_2(\varProbSpace, \varSymPlus(d))$.
+As a consequence, the deterministic PDE in \refEQ{\ref{eq:heat_pde}} becomes stochastic